Ṭa: Gujarati-using Languages

+Gujarati Ṭa syllables, with vowel marks in red.

 Conjuncts with ટ

 Gujarati ટ exhibits conjunct ligatures, much like its parent Devanagari Script.
 While most Gujarati conjuncts can only be formed by reducing the letter shape to create a "half form" that fits tightly to following letter, Ṭa does not have a half form.
 A few conjunct clusters can be represented by a true ligature, instead of a shape that can be broken into constituent independent letters, and vertically stacked conjuncts can also be found in Gujarati, although much less commonly than in Devanagari.
 Lacking a half form, Ṭa will normally use an explicit virama when forming conjuncts without a true ligature.

 True ligatures are quite rare in Indic scripts.
 The most common ligated conjuncts in Gujarati are in the form of a slight mutation to fit in context or as a consistent variant form appended to the adjacent characters.
 Those variants include Na and the Repha and Rakar forms of Ra.